Term Schedule

 |

 Musical Theatre Skills is a course designed to provide intensive practical experience with both scene-and-song work in the American Musical Theatre repertoire.
 Students will receive weekly coaching and rehearsal, with emphasis on characterization, acting and singing skills, and idiomatic performance practice.
-While this course has a few readings and writing assignments, emphasis is on performance preparation.
+While this course has multiple readings and writing assignments, emphasis is on performance preparation.
 This course may culminate in a public showing of work studied over the course of the semester.
-Permission of instructor (by audition).
 Previous musical theatre experience is preferred, but not required.

 |